oracle-livelabs/oci/oci-apm-getstarted/04-monitor-details/monitor-details.md

     You will see a menu opened.
 This opens a menu that provides you options to analyze the monitor execution.
 For example, you can see an Error message in case of a failed script run, or Trace details in case of a network issue.
 You can also see screenshots of the HTML pages navigated in the monitor, or download browser console logs.

-    >***Note :*** In the example screenshot, **View Error Message** menu is disabled, because the selected run did not have a failure.
+    >***Note :*** In the example screenshot, the **View Error Message** menu is disabled, because the selected run did not have a failure.
 In case of a failed script run, you can select to see an error message.
     	  ![Oracle Cloud console, Monitor details](images/1-3-monitor.png " ")

 ## **Task 2**: Examine the HAR file